ExpressVPN vs. PureVPN 2025: Do You Value Speed or Affordability?

 Read PureVPN Review

 It’s worth noting that PureVPN has multiple tiers of plans in addition to multiple subscription lengths — if you want a password manager, end-to-end file encryption, and a personal privacy manager, you’ll need to pay a bit more.
-PureVPN also offers add-ons for port forwarding and dedicated IP, so there are several ways you can customize your subscription.
+PureVPN also offers add-ons for port forwarding and a dedicated IP, so there are several ways you can customize your subscription.

 While neither VPN offers a free plan, ExpressVPN has a 30-day money-back guarantee, while PureVPN one-ups with a 31-day money-back guarantee.
 This gives you ample time to test out the VPN and decide if it’ll work for you.

-Feature
+Feature ExpressVPN logo

 Best Features

-Number of servers Unknown number of servers in 105 countries 6,000+ servers in 65+ countries
+Number of servers Unlisted in 105 countries 6,000+ servers in 65+ countries

 No-logs policy No logs No logs